Change view: Change style to alternate Change style to default

-There isn't a one worker version of this braid, although there's no reason there couldn't be.
-The closest can be found in A thin lace bordered [8] and A lace bordered the one side [9] where the central portion is made this way.
+There isn't a one worker version of this braid, although there's no reason why there couldn't be.
+The closest can be found in "A thin lace bordered" [t8] where the wide center stripe is made this way.

-Seat Your Fellow on Your right side.
+Seat a partner on your right side.

 Take ten loops, and place them on the following fingers: